Full Details are on the Facebook Event page HERE.

 Detroit Community Yoga was founded in 2014 by Cindy Spires as a way to bring yoga to Detroiters in unique ways.
 Cindy has hosted weekly classes in gyms, in unique spaces like the Fisher Building, Whole Foods Midtown, at the NW Detroit Farmer's Market, in Detroit Recreation Center locations, and for small private groups in places like Piquette Square (Housing for formerly homeless veterans) and the Neighborhood Service Organization.

 Cindy has also organized and hosted special event classes such as free yoga at the MIU Men's Health Foundation Men's Health Event (2014-2016), free yoga for First Responders for Fitness, and the free program, Bikes and Yoga, to name a few.
 Through Bikes and Yoga, Cindy and co-organizer Amber Prystupa offered over 60 free, weekly summertime gatherings on Belle Isle from 2014-2016.
-Bikes and Yoga started with 12 people and ended with weekly turnouts of up to 160 people.
+Bikes and Yoga started as the brain child of Detroit bike legend, Mars Noumena, with Cindy as collaborator.
+In 2014, we started with 12 people and ended with weekly turnouts of up to 160 people as the 2016 season closed.
 Bikes and Yoga brought together yoga teachers & students from around Detroit and Metro Detroit, and was a true offering of yoga for the people!

 As Detroit Community Yoga, Cindy has curated special event yoga classes such as Sky Deck Flow at the Detroit Opera House.
 Cindy has also offered yoga at free music festivals in Detroit: Concert of Colors (2017-2019), Dally in the Alley (2014-2018), and Charivari Detroit (2016).